Is Public Health a Good Career?

 Starting Jobs in Public Health

 It is difficult to qualify for public health jobs without a degree.
-A certificate may help you qualify for some starting positions, but most require you to hold a bachelor’s degree at minimum, either in public health or another relevant field.
-For instance, a bachelor’s degree in areas like healthcare administration or microbiology may help you qualify for a starting job as a clinical research coordinator.
+A family nurse practitioner certificate or a professional certificate in medical coding may help you qualify for some starting positions, but most require you to hold a bachelor’s degree at minimum, either in public health or another relevant field.
+For instance, a bachelor’s degree in areas like healthcare administration or biology may help you qualify for a starting job as a clinical research coordinator.
 Here are a few more examples of starting jobs that are ideal for someone who is at the beginning of their career journey in public health:

 • Clinical trial administrator